-Amazon is offering free micro EC2 instances which, though a little slow, could be a heck of a chance to take a stab at Drupal for new folks while saving some cash.
+Amazon is offering free micro EC2 instances which, though a little slow, could be a great opportunity to try the Drupal content management system (CMS) for interested folks while saving some expenses.
 The EC2 instances are cloud-computing slices that offer burst speed for short-term high CPU demand, reasonable amounts of RAM, and even 10GB of storage through their storage service.
-Heck, you even get an "elastic" IP (essentially a static IP so you can point a domain at the server).
+You even get an "elastic" IP (essentially a static IP so you can point a domain at the server).

 If that all sounds like a bit too much effort, managing your own servers isn't usually a core business competency, Daymuse offers Managed Hosting.